chitram1/ecber/README.md

 These are the two functions we use: `createToleranceAndKappaValsFromMatrix(output_matrix)` and `createToleranceAndKappaValsFromFiles(filepath1, filepath2, eventlist, tolerance, file_seconds)`.

 The only difference between the two functions is that the first function only takes in the confusion matrix of the two files which is an intermediate step calculated in the second function.
 Both functions output the same data frame as shown in the example below.
-Suppose the eventlist is the same as was defined previously.
+Suppose the event list is the same as was defined previously.

 ```
 eventlist <- list(